Stan Borys

-Stan Borys or Stanisław Guzek (was born September 3, 1941, in Załęże (now a district of Rzeszów)) is a Polish singer-songwriter, actor, director and poet.
+Stan Borys or Stanisław Guzek (born September 3, 1941, in Załęże (now a district of Rzeszów)) is a Polish singer-songwriter, actor, director and poet.

 He is a charismatic person and a versatile artist who has a broad musical taste, acting and directing capabilities.

 In his over 50-year-long (celebrated 2011) musical career he has recorded 8 albums, has been a performer at many festivals, and won many awards.

 Early life

 Since his early years he has been interested in poetry.
 At the age of 20 he won a countrywide recitation competition.
 Gifted with a very strong voice and a good diction he started an acting career at the theatre in his hometown and then moved to the capital city of Poland, Warsaw.

 Musical career

 In 1965 he met Tadeusz Nalepa, with whom he created the band "Blackout".
 After two years of playing together he split with the "Blackout" and started playing with band "Bizony" (eng.
 "Bisons").
 As a vocalist with this band he changed his name, stage appearance and recorded his big holiday hit song "Spacer Dziką Plażą" (eng.
 "Walking on a Wild Beach").

 He was aiming into a more ambitious repertoire and in 1968 he appeared at the Opole music festival with the song "To Ziemia" ("It's Earth"), winning the journalists' prize.
 In 1973 he won another award performing "Jaskółka Uwięziona" (eng.
 "Imprisoned swallow") at the Opole festival.

 Since 1970 he started acting only as soloist.
 He was singing in many festivals in Poland, and abroad winning prizes.

 Because of his "Jesus-like-look" image (he has long hair, a beard and always wears a cross necklace), and liberty-themed songs, he experienced problems with the communist government which often cut off his appearances on TV, and censored his lyrics.